Nikon V3 Review

 Camera manufacturers, Nikon included, are getting more savvy with their image processing algorithms, though.
 Modern hardware and software can go some way to reduce the effects of moiré and other such artifacts that are more prevalent in cameras without a low-pass filter.
 In a recent interview with a Nikon executive at the CP+ tradeshow in Japan, they specifically mentioned that the EXPEED 4-class processor -- which features inside the Nikon V3 -- has improved moiré reduction capabilities compared to earlier revisions.

-One of the other big upgrades to the V3 is significant video recording improvements.
-The Nikon V3 is now capable of shooting 60 frames-per-second video at Full HD (1,920 x 1,080 pixel, aka 1080p) resolution, like we've seen on other EXPEED 4-based cameras.
-Plus, fans of slow-motion video will enjoy HD (1,280 x 720 pixel, aka 720p) video at up to 120fps, while the framerate gets a massive jump in speed when shooting at lower resolutions -- we're talking 1,200fps at 416x144 resolution!
+One of the other big upgrades to the V3 is a significant improvement to video recording.
+The Nikon V3 is now capable of shooting 60 frames-per-second video at Full HD (1,920 x 1,080 pixel; 1080p) resolution, like we've seen on other EXPEED 4-based cameras.
+Plus, fans of slow-motion video will enjoy HD (1,280 x 720 pixel; 720p) video at up to 120fps, while the framerate gets a massive jump when shooting at lower resolutions -- we're talking 1,200fps at 416x144 resolution!

 The V3 also features other video niceties like full-time autofocus with smooth focus pulling for a more professional, cinematic look, and easy touch-to-focus abilities with the new tilting touchscreen.
 (More on the display in a moment).